Illinois Compiled Statutes

 investigation or as evidence, such officer or employee shall give to the

-for a Schedule II controlled substance shall not be filled more than 90 days
+for a Schedule II controlled substance shall not be issued for more than a 30 day supply, except as provided in subsection (a-5), and shall be valid for up to 90 days

 after the date of issuance.
 A written prescription for Schedule III, IV or